Bede people: History

 Determining the origins and spread of the Bedey community is a challenging and contentious issue.
 It is said that in 1638, a group arrived in Dhaka alongside the exiled King Ballal of Arakan.
 Later, they converted to Islam.
 Initially settling in Bikrampur, they eventually spread to remote areas of Bangladesh and even to parts of West Bengal and Assam in India.
 Some theories suggest that the Bedes originated from ancient Egypt and are related to the Bedouin people, with the term "Bede" deriving from "Bedouin."
 According to Bede folklore, they once established a kingdom in Pandua, located in the Hooghly district of West Bengal, India.
 Another popular belief is that the Bedes are descendants of the Malla Kings of Bishnupur in the Bankura district of West Bengal.

 In 2008, Bede community were granted the voting rights for the first time in Bangladesh.
 Prior to 2008, the Bedes were denied voting rights due to their lack of land ownership and were unable to access bank loans or microcredit.

 Language

-Thet or Ther is the distinct language of Bede.
-They use this language when conversing among themselves but speak Bengali when interacting with Bengali speakers.
+The total population of Bede community is estimated from 5 lakhs to 1 million.
+Majority of the Bedes speak Bengali as their mother tongue and as per some sources only 40,000 people of Bede community speak Thar as their first language.
+Thet or Thar is the distinct language variety of Bede.
+Thar speakers use this language when conversing among themselves but speak Bengali when interacting with Bengali speakers.
 The language has significant similarities with the language of the Rakhine people.
 Many of the words used in Thet are derived from the early Prakrit form of the Bengali language.